pete-rjames/calfresh_race_ethnicity/README.md

   * combined totals for participating households (federal and state funding)
   * customized aggregation of race & ethnicity characteristics (see [variable names lookup](https://github.com/pete-rjames/calfresh_race_ethnicity/blob/master/variable_names_358.csv) for mapping)
   * flag variable; if TRUE, CDSS added note to source data, so values should be checked at source
-* Exports three summary csv files:
+* Exports three summary csv files for five most recent years, 2012-2016:
   * Time series data in long format, with counts and proportions for each combination of year-county
   * Time series in wide format - counts
   * Time series in wide format - proportions

-The plot below highlights trends for some of the most common race and ethnic groups:
+The plot below highlights five-year trends for some of the most common race and ethnic groups:

 ![My image](https://github.com/pete-rjames/calfresh_race_ethnicity/blob/master/calfresh_ts.PNG)

-And this map shows the proportion of households that are hispanic in each California county, based on the most recent data from 2016.
+And this map shows the proportion of households that are hispanic/latino in each California county, based on the most recent data from 2016.

 ![My image](https://github.com/pete-rjames/calfresh_race_ethnicity/blob/master/choro_hispanic.PNG)